-ACS ChemClubs are a great example of this kind of outreach.
-The program provides high school students with a unique opportunity to experience chemistry beyond the classroom.
-There are more than 400 ChemClubs across the United States where students participate in after-school activities, get involved in community building and learn about chemistry careers.
+In addition, ACS sponsors ACS ChemClubs, a outreach program that provides high school students with a unique opportunity to experience chemistry beyond the classroom.
+There are more than 500 ACS ChemClubs across the United States where students participate in after-school activities, get involved in community building and learn about chemistry careers.

-Once they’re in college, many of these young chemists join ACS student chapters.
-There are more than 1,000 ACS student chapters throughout the U.S. and Puerto Rico.
-Student chapter members actively promote our science in their communities and reach out to elementary and high school students sharing their knowledge and passion for chemistry.
-Participation in ACS student chapters helps to prepare undergraduates for their careers and future service to society.
+Once they’re in college, many of these young chemists join ACS Student Chapters.
+There are more than 1,000 ACS Student Chapters throughout the U.S. and Puerto Rico.
+Student chapter members actively promote our science in their communities and reach out to elementary and high school students, sharing their knowledge and passion for chemistry.
+Participation in ACS Student Chapters helps prepare undergraduates for their careers and future service to society.

-In addition, ACS supports two other vital initiatives that are changing the face of chemistry in ways that will ensure the vitality of our science for years to come.
+ACS also supports two other vital initiatives that are changing the face of chemistry in ways that will ensure the vitality of our science for years to come.

 Project SEED offers high school students the chance to work in labs with volunteer scientists during the summer.
 They learn new skills and build confidence.
-In the past 40 years, Project SEED has offered this rare opportunity to nearly 9,000 students.
-In 2010 alone, the program placed 444 economically disadvantaged high school students in more than 150 research laboratories under the supervision of more than 420 volunteer scientist mentors.
+Since 1968, Project SEED has offered this rare opportunity to more than 10,000 students.
+Each year, the program places hundreds of economically disadvantaged high students in research laboratories under the supervision of volunteer scientist mentors and coordinators.

-The ACS Scholars Program helps gifted students who are under-represented in the chemical sciences achieve their dreams of degrees and careers in a broad range of chemical fields.
-Since 1995, nearly 2,400 college undergraduates have participated in this program.
-To date, more than 1,144 students receiving scholarships have graduated with a bachelor’s degree in a chemical science, 100 have gone on to obtain a Ph.D. in the chemical sciences and 37 percent have entered the chemical science workforce.
+The ACS Scholars Program helps gifted students who are underrepresented in the chemical sciences achieve their dreams of degrees and careers in a broad range of chemical fields.
+Since 1995, nearly 3,000 college undergraduates have participated in this program.
+To date, close to 1,800 students receiving scholarships have graduated with a bachelor’s degree in a chemical science, nearly 300 have gone on to obtain a Ph.D. in the chemical sciences, and more than a third of them have entered the chemical sciences workforce.
 They are employed by numerous corporations, government agencies, colleges and universities.

 Together, Project SEED and ACS Scholars are helping to create a more equitable and scientifically literate society.

-ACS-Hach Programs are endowed by the Hach Scientific Foundation to promote science education through grants and scholarships.
-They include: the Land Grant Scholarship Program for undergraduate chemistry majors seeking a high school teaching career; the Second Career Teacher Scholarship Program for career chemists to become teachers; and the High School Chemistry Grant Program to support high school chemistry teachers in improving the teaching and learning of chemistry in their classrooms.
+ACS-Hach programs are endowed by the Hach Scientific Foundation to promote science education through grants and scholarships.
+They include: the Land Grant Scholarship Program for undergraduate chemistry majors seeking a high school teacher career; the Second Career Teacher Scholarship Program for career chemists to become teachers; and the High School Chemistry Grant Program to support high school teachers in improving the teaching and learning of chemistry in their classrooms.

 Supporters of American Innovation and Job Creation

 The chemistry enterprise is one of America’s largest industries, producing nearly one-fifth of the world’s chemicals.
-In all, the enterprise employs about 785,000 Americans and generates an additional 5.5 jobs in other sectors of the economy.
+In all, the enterprise employs more than 800,000 Americans and generates an about seven jobs in other sections of the economy.

-The ACS is also committed to helping chemists showcase their talents and connect with potential employers through onsite and online career fairs and workshops, leadership training, career webinars and continuing education opportunities.
-ACS hosts virtual career fairs providing real-time interviewing, networking and webinars.
-These events have attracted more than 2,600 attendees from 40 countries looking for opportunities to contribute to the transformation of our world in the 21st century.
+ACS is also committed to helping chemists showcase their talents and connect with potential employers through career fairs and workshops, leadership training, career webinars, entrepreneurial resources, and continuing education opportunities.

 Advocates for Greater Appreciation of Science & Technology

-For instance, since 1995, ACS has operated the Science & the Congress Project.
-With more than 160 briefings to date, this project provides opportunities for Members of the Congress and their staffs, and the wider science policy community, to gain a greater knowledge of the science involved in numerous public policy issues.
+Since 1995, for instance, ACS has operated the Science & the Congress Project.
+With more than 200 briefings to date, this project provides opportunities for Members of Congress and their staffs, and the wider science policy community, to gain a greater knowledge of the science involved in numerous public policy issues.

 In addition, ACS reaches out to the general public in many ways to increase appreciation of the role chemistry plays in our everyday lives.